-Additionally, YouTube is one of the most-blocked websites in the world, especially in businesses and schools.
-This is also true of Facebook.
+Additionally, YouTube is one of the most blocked websites in the world, especially in businesses and schools.
+Notably, it is fully blocked in China.
+Attempting to load the Youtube app or website while in mainland China will return an error.
 Your content isn’t worth anything if your target audience is unable to access it.
 If you’re seeking streaming solutions for your business or school, you’ll likely need to look elsewhere.

 For people who are looking for a more professional appearance, social streaming platforms aren’t the best fit.

 For example, a company that live streams an event may want to monetize its stream.
 A university may want to stream multiple lectures simultaneously.
 Businesses, universities, social organizations, and media channels often fall into these situations.
-Likewise, video streaming services for faith and religion-based groups will need to look beyond social streaming platforms.
-As mentioned above, a professional live streaming video host is also ideal if you want to stream live video on your website.
+Likewise, video streaming services for churches and houses of worship will need to look beyond social streaming platforms.
+As mentioned above, a professional live streaming video host is ideal if you want to stream live video on your website.
 And this is where features offered specifically by video platforms come into play.

 These features include the ability to:

-Next, let’s take a quick look at several of the top live video streaming platforms on the market.
+Let’s take a look at several of the top live streaming platforms on the market.

 IBM Cloud Video includes an API for broadcasters to control and integrate their content.
 It also features a Player API and Channel API that support customization.
-Finally, IBM Cloud Video includes various development tools to speed up new projects.
+Finally, this Facebook Live alternative includes various development tools to speed up new projects.

 Another alternative provider is Vimeo (Livestream).
 Formerly known only as Livestream, Vimeo acquired the company in 2017.
 Since then, Vimeo has merged its services and website with Livestream.
 Today, this business has a unique focus on full end-to-end integration.
 Vimeo (Livestream) sells a number of hardware tools such as encoders and cameras that can function with this streaming service natively.

-Other Vimeo (Livestream) features include tracking, analytics, and production support.
-However, white-label streaming, live transcoding, and password protection are only available starting at the $999/month plan level.
+Both live streaming and video hosting services are available through Vimeo.
+The basic functionality includes tracking, analytics, and production support.
+However, white-label streaming, live transcoding, and password protection are only available on premium plans.